contrast-zone/t-rewriter.js/intermezzo.md

 *Intermezzo* system may still seem like a bit of an overkill for this example, but let's hope the next example of term equalization will justify all the trouble.

-##### term matching
+##### term matching in elementary rules

 We finally come to a necessary delicacy of *Intermezzo*: term matching.
-Let's examine the following example:
+To get a feeling what it is all about, let's examine the following example:

     /*
         job title decision